-At Roe Green Infants and Roe Green Strathcona school we believe that geography should provoke and answer questions about natural and human worlds using different scales of enquiry to view them from different perspectives.
+At Roe Green Infant school we believe that geography should provoke and answer questions about natural and human worlds using different scales of enquiry to view them from different perspectives.
 In the study of geography, children will encounter different societies and cultures.
 We hope it will inspire them to think about their own place in the world, their values, their rights and responsibilities towards others and their environment.

 Through geography, children develop a strong interest in their own surroundings and the wider world.
 They will begin to appreciate the variety of physical and human features around the world.
 Children will recognise and investigate changes in the local area and other localities and they will develop their skills of enquiry.
 All children will be given opportunities to communicate their findings in a variety of ways.